 The technique is popular and used by many people because of its ease.
 It doesn’t require much attention, only a piece of paper, a pen, and a timer.
 But there is something peculiar about it.
 Doesn’t the method remind you of time tracking?
 After all, it’s all about making your work effective.

-Do you think the pomodoro technique is better than time tracking?
+Do you think the Pomodoro technique is better than traditional time tracking?
 Let us know in the comment section below!